TGX-UM/INTOXICOM_Workshop_5/paper/paper.md

 # Outcomes

 Key outcomes of the meeting included the commitment to apply AOP-helpFinder to selected case studies, with participants invited to contribute input and datasets.
 A standardized slide was incorporated into all EUROTOX presentations to ensure consistent communication of the initiative’s goals across INTOXICOM activities, workshops, and related efforts.
-The group also discussed the idea of submitting a Lorentz Center workshop application for a meeting focused on an AOP-Wiki strategic paper, with potential timelines spanning from late 2025 into 2026–2027 (https://www.lorentzcenter.nl/organize-a-workshop.html).
+The group also discussed the development of training initiatives.
+For example, the first Training School of the, scheduled for June 2026 in France, will focus on “Adverse Outcome Pathways (AOPs) and Systematic Reviews: Tools and Applications for CAPSTONE.”
+Several WP5 ELIXIR partners will contribute to this initiative.
 Finally, participants agreed to publish a formal workshop report, of which this document represents the initial version.

 # Discussion